MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/index.md

 - Apply [consistent nomenclature](../../../ready/azure-best-practices/naming-and-tagging.md) within each level of your grouping hierarchy.

-- Consider content lifecycle when you deploy resource groups: things that are developed together, managed together, and retire together go together.
+- Consider content lifecycle when you deploy resource groups: things that are developed together, managed together, and retire together, go together.
 For more information on resource group best practices, see the [resource consistency decision guide](../../../decision-guides/resource-consistency/index.md).

 - Consider [region selection](../../../ready/azure-setup-guide/regions.md) so you can ensure that networking, monitoring, and auditing are in place for failover/failback and confirmation that [needed SKUs are available in the preferred regions](https://azure.microsoft.com/global-infrastructure/services/).